laravel/vapor-docs/1.0/projects/environments.md

             - 'composer install --no-dev'
 ```

-If you would like to use a docker image instead of the default Vapor Lambda runtime, set the value to `docker`:
+If you would like to use a Docker image instead of the default Vapor Lambda runtime, set the `runtime` configuration option to `docker`:

 ```yaml
 id: 2